So many bean dips, so little time! This particular hot Mexican bean dip however, is a little chunkier than the rest and… dare I say, more delicious!

 ★ Why You’ll Love this Recipe ★

 No refried beans here.
 Nothing against them.
 You could actually stir a can right into this exact recipe and it'd be totally fine, but I just really wanted to offer up a chunkier style dip than what you normally see.

-What ingredients are in this dip?
+Here are all the ingredients that are in this dip:

 You'll notice this bean dip is chock full of whole beans — black beans, kidney beans, and whole-kernel corn for a meatier bite.